toomanycats/toomanycats.github.io/_posts/2016-07-07-First_Post.md

   feature:
 date: 2016-07-07 13:17:40
 ---
-# Testing Out My New Blog
+# Jekyll
 This is the second Jekyll theme I've tried, SO Simple Theme and so far it's working for me.
 I probably should also consider Octopress.

+## Rakefile
-I'm also using (trying to use) a Rakefile from <a href=https://github.com/gummesson/jekyll-rake-boilerplate.git>Link</a>.
+I'm also using a Rakefile from [gummesson](https://github.com/gummesson/jekyll-rake-boilerplate.git).

 A quick note about the rake solution I'm using, I didn't get it working with `ZSH`, I have to drop into `BASH`.
 So far an inspection of the source has not revealed to me the issue but for now it's not a high priority.
 This works: